Unreal Tournament: Reception

 In the United States alone, Unreal Tournament sold 100,998 copies by the end of 1999, according to PC Data.
 The game's sales in the country reached 128,766 copies, for revenues of $5.42 million, by early 2000.
 This placed it behind competitor Quake III: Arena over the same period.
 From January through October 2000, Unreal Tournament sold 234,451 units and earned $8.94 million in the region.
 The game ultimately received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
 By November 2001, Unreal Tournament's total sales were close to 2 million units.

 Upon its release, Unreal Tournament received universal acclaim from critics, earning an overall score of 92 out of 100 on aggregate review website Metacritic.
 Similarly, Unreal Tournament earned an overall score of 94% on the video gaming review aggregator GameRankings.
-Mainstream press reviews lauded the title for its graphics, gameplay and level design, with Computer and Video Games concluding "Unreal Tournament is nothing short of a technical and game-playing marvel destined to hold you—as it did us—wailing with happiness and wasting far too many precious hours hammering keyboards.
-An absolute joy to behold".
-In March 2000, Unreal Tournament was second on a list of best-selling games in Computer Dealer News trade magazine.
-However, the development team believed sales would have been higher if the game was released in October 1999.
+Mainstream press reviews lauded the title for its graphics, gameplay and level design, with Computer and Video Games calling it "a technical and game-playing marvel".
+In March 2000, Unreal Tournament was second on a list of best-selling games in Computer Dealer News trade magazine, but the development team believed sales would have been higher if the game was released in October 1999.

-Jeff Gerstmann of GameSpot praised the graphics, noting: "As good as the original Unreal looked, Unreal Tournament looks even better.
-The character models and skins look excellent, and there are quite a few choices to make when designing your character".
-He also praised the multiplayer gameplay, weapons and level design: "The first-person shooter genre is fiercely competitive.
-But Unreal Tournament rises above the rest with its solid multiplayer performance, from its good weapon balance to its great level design".
-The game was similarly reviewed by GameSpy, who concluded: "Unreal Tournament raises the bar for first person teamplay games.
-The mutators, bots, teams and sheer number of maps give the game an awesome depth and replayability.
-This game is stuffed with content and polished until it gleams".
+Jeff Gerstmann of GameSpot praised the graphics, multiplayer gameplay, weapons, and level design.
+The game was similarly reviewed by GameSpy, who stated that the title raised the bar for first person multiplayer games.
 British magazine PC Zone was pleased with the "very intelligent" bots, but criticized the "truly terrible" music.
 AllGame complimented the addictiveness of Assault mode, and the game's replay value, calling it "a glowing, shining beacon in a sea of multi-player games".
 Computer and Video Games found the game to have an "excellent" single-player mode, adding that with an average AI skill the player will "progress with little serious effort, taking a thrilling ride through spectacularly atmospheric levels and increasing numbers of opponents".
 Eurogamer echoed that sentiment, and commented that the game is playable on low-end systems.